 District or School Trainers who have received trainer training or who have developed a training package of their own, may receive one hour of Inservice credit for every hour of Inservice delivered for the first time up to 120 hours in each five year recertification window.
 A Consultant Form located on the District Inservice Home Page should be completed to request trainer hours.

-Facilitators participating in Professional Learning Communities, Lesson Study, or other mentoring/coaching activities, may record participation seat time for Inservice hours.
+Facilitators participating in collaborative job-embedded professional learning such as Professional Learning Communities, Lesson Study, or other mentoring/coaching activities, may record participation seat time for Inservice hours.